roman1616/McpBastion/README.md

 - Track object/array nesting so a key is matched only at the depth you asked for — a nested `"method"` inside `params` never shadows the top-level one.
 - Return the raw byte span of a value, and decode a string field (including surrogate pairs) when it needs the text of `method` or `params.name`.

+**It will not:**

+- Validate that the whole line is well-formed JSON.
+- Build a document tree, or decode numbers, booleans, or `null` into typed values.
+- Normalise or de-duplicate repeated keys, or care about key ordering.

+The consequence is deliberate and safe: the gateway reads the *minimum* needed for a decision, shrinking the attack surface versus a full parser, and when it cannot confidently extract a needed field it **fails closed** rather than improvising.
+It never pretends to understand more of your traffic than it does.

+## Fail-closed behaviour

+The default answer is "no." Concretely, a message is refused (denied or dropped) rather than forwarded whenever:

+- it exceeds `max_bytes` (drop);
+- it is not a JSON object (drop);